klust/LUMI-BE-training-materials/docs/intro-evolving/10_Support.md

 and also have no plans to develop such tools as a project is meant to be a close collaboration of all involved users.

+LUMI events and on-site courses are also an excellent opportunity to network with more remote colleagues and learn from them!
+Which is why we favour on-site participation for courses.
+No video conferencing system can give you the same experience as being physically present at a course or event.

 ## L1 and basic L2 support: LUST